mal-boisestate/Immunostained_Image_Analysis/README.md

 ## The Team
--Benjamin Morenas
--Nina Nikitina
--Gunes Uzer
+Benjamin Morenas, Nina Nikitina, and Gunes Uzer